A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-It such a function $\rH$ exists, it is necessarily \emph{unique}: in our context, the function $\H$ represents the topological charge carried through the segment $e$ and relation \eqref{balance} expresses a conservation of this charge at the vertex points, with a source provided by the topological charges at the point singularities $\{P_i, Q_i\}$.
-We denote by $\mathcal G (P_i, Q_i)$ the set of all graphs having the previous properties and introduce the quantity
+The multiplicity $d(\be)$ represents the charge carried through the segment $\be$ and relation \eqref{balance} expresses conservation of this charge at the vertex points, with signed source provided by the charges at the points in $\bf A$.
+We denote by $\mathcal G ( {\rm \bf P}\, {\rm \bf Q}, \partial \B^4 )$ the set of all graphs having the previous properties and introduce the quantity

-where the functional $W_2(G)$ is the weighted length of the graph connection defined by
+where the functional $\rbW(G)$ is the weighted length of the graph connection defined by

-As a matter of fact, we may notice at this point that $\rL(P_i, Q_i)$ may be defined using the same framework as the infimum of the function $W_3(G)$ defined according to the formula \eqref{w2} with $\nudeux$ turned into $\nutrois$: however a optimal connection will not require additional vertex points.